-By Richard A. Grucza, PhD, MPE, Associate Professor, Department of Psychiatry, School of Medicine
+Written by Richard Grucza, PhD, MPE, associate professor in the Department of Psychiatry at the Washington University School of Medicine

 As the possibility of marijuana legalization has become part of the public discourse over the last decade, friends and colleagues have asked my opinion about this issue.
 Initially, I was vehemently opposed.
 It would only increase problems among youth, I argued, and worse yet, would introduce a whole new industry whose profitability relied on getting people hooked on their product.
 I’m less certain about that position now.

 My change of mind came about both through understanding more about marijuana and by broadening my definition of public health.